JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 	- Levels  The graphics and environments on this first level are spooky and also fresh kind of like a brighter predator.
 I'm deeply into this story.
 I think its really cool that they tried to teach you about driving the titans but ran out of time and make clear that only a well trained pilot is supposed to get a titan, but then you get thrust into one out of necessity and you have to figure the shit out!
 I think its cool how some abilities are only not active at first because the suit and helmet are calibrating to your movements and natural abilities and so you have to maneuver around to teach it  There are some awesome alien beasties on this planet too.  oMG that cute bot regarding a new weapon "I think you're in love" "Human love requires affection devotion respect and admiration ... conclusion I am 50% in love"
 	- Gameplay: I love the wall-jump (always have in prince of persia too) and this one plays and controls great.
 It looks like you can have two weapons and grenades it looks like if you have weapon f201(example) and you see another f201 on the ground you can't pickup ammo from the one on the ground, you swap them out to see which has more ammo in it which seems somewhat weird.
 Update I was mistaken about that. my bad.
 The medium range rifling is really fun kind of like sniping and I'm doing great at headshots.
 Theres lots of cover and places to hide so I can take my time and sneak and I like doing that.
 This gameplay would be amazing for speedruns even in game, like a level could be about finding the best path of escape from an exploding time bomb and you can go generally straight or if you are skilled you can get a bunch of out of the way pickups.
 When you die a checkpoint wasn't far behind which is awesome.
 I think its cool that you have to figure out how to platform and wall and double jump around to get through the levels to your goal.
 It think its cool that it gives you the option to see where your target is in 3d space, and optionally with tab key which way to go next and also for each tricky platforming section you can optionally see a ghost do it before you do and its conceivable that your suit would do those calculations and use AR to show you through your mask.
 I think thats pretty bad ass.
 	- Specifics: I had to get an Origin EA Account but apparently I already had one, but apparently they also timed out my login info so I had to reset password.
 Pretty regularly the steam overlay pops up but I don't really know why ... shift tab?  thats not what I'm pressing is it?
 No its not.  its popping up when I switch to windows (alt tab) switch back, push forward and hit shift to run.
 I got to a place where I turned off a sludge pump and the game changed a lot, it went from a sneaking game to instantly have to run and jump in a clumsy area with tons of obstacles and enemies everywhere but also exploding mines that run at you.
 They introduced the exploding mines by sending 4 at you at once in close quarters where there is no where to run from them.
 I think this part is cheap and should have worked up to this.
 I think its a boss battle but its too steep of a change and less fun as a result.
+	- Update 8/22/2020 Well I had for some reason forgotten about this game!
+Its so good.
+I fired it up again today.
+Some new cool stuff: 1. the ziplines.
+2. the wrist device they get off of anderson is so bad ass.
+It makes for some amazing puzzles and could be a primary mechanic for a new game.
+The puzzles are so great.
+I didnt figure them out without seeing the runner do it because I didnt understand quite what the possibilities were which is a really cool puzzle when you get it and you think "How cool!"
+And a few hours later after some really intense shit I beat it!
+That was one of the most thrilling cinematic and high budget productions I've ever played or seen.
+I loved it so much.
+I noticed that now I can play in some kind of multiplayer matches, and I also noticed I can like play any chapter of the campaign and try to find all of the helmets, and it looks like I beat it on normal mode I can probably do a hard mode.
 * Ninja Gaiden 8/4/2020
 	- Well after watching Guten play this game I've been itching to play it and finally beat it.
 	- History: Back in the day I rented this and played it in the bedroom next to the computer room probably 1990-91 and I was trash but I still thought it was cool.
 All my friends said it was great so I felt inferior when I really couldn't get anywhere.
 I didnt know any platforming control tropes except some mario (and not much) nor did I know anyone to talk about the game with or call to talk about it, nor did I have any magazines, nor did I know that I could possibly go get a mag for this game (which wasnt really possible during any given month, you had to get kind of lucky to find the guide for the game you were playing on the newsstands or at a bookstore) nor was there any internet, nor did I even consider calling a 900 number even if I knew it existed, so I was on my own.
 If there was a manual I dont remember it, and sometimes back then they were abbreviated copies of the manuals for rentals.
 Further I probably felt inferior because I had an image in my mind that games were supposed to allow you to make progress, thats what I had seen in arcades (albeit with unlimited quarters) and it never really occurred to me that games would be made intentionally hard such that a new player would have lots of trouble even on stage 1 or 2, but thats what a lot of games were really like for new gamers, and since I felt like I was an expereinced gamer (having had an atari for years and having played NES at a friends house before most others even though I had never really put in any serious time with any game) I felt like I should be better than I was at this game.
 It wasn't a hard game in my mind since all my friends loved it and games didnt come that hard, and I was good at games so logically I should be good at this game.
 Illogical and unfounded beliefs of a 12yo aside this game and others at the time made me feel inferior, not good, less than my friends and everyone else who played games, and unworthy.
 All of this is bizarre in hindsight but that is what was in my head and heart at the time.